 The older the tree, the higher the concentration of toxins, so therefore the more heartwood a tree has, the more resistant it is to decay.

-Species that are fast growing have more sapwood are typically less resistant to decay but should not be ruled out as they are easy to protect and maintain with wood preservatives.
+Fast-growing species have more sapwood, so are typically less resistant to decay but should not be ruled out as they are easy to protect and maintain with wood preservatives.

 Almost all logs are likely to shrink and settle.
 Other concerns that you may have is that they will twist, warp and check.